geckonz/heatpump-remote/README.md

 # Universal Heatpump Controller
-A project to enable remote control of leagacy heatpumps, both a hardware and software project using commonly available hardware.
+A project to enable remote control of legacy heatpumps, both a hardware and software project using commonly available hardware.

-This project is open source and as such contributions are welcomed, both to requirements, design and implmentation and testing.
+This project is open source and as such contributions are welcomed, both to requirements, design and implementation and testing.

 ## Requirements